JuhaszPeter1337/MongoDB/README.md

 ## Description

-Little respondent chooser application using Python and MongoDB
+Little examinee chooser application using Python and MongoDB

 ## Prerequisites